arielmission-space/PAOS/docs/source/user/abcd/index.rst

 Example
 ^^^^^^^^^^

-Code snippet to use :class:`~paos.paos_abcd.ABCD` to simulate the effect of a prism on a collimated light ray.
+Code example to use :class:`~paos.paos_abcd.ABCD` to simulate the effect of a prism on a collimated light ray.
 The prism is :math:`t = 8.0 \ \textrm{mm}` thick and has a refractive index of :math:`n_p = 1.5`.
 The prism angles
-:math:`\theta_i` are selected in conformity with the ray propagation in :numref:`prismtache`.
+:math:`\theta_i` are selected in accordance with the ray propagation in :numref:`prismtache`.

 .. code-block:: python